dragonwasrobot/dragonwasrobot.github.io/content/categories/musings/equivalence-of-interpretation-and-compilation-followed-by-execution.md

 +++
-title = "Equivalence of interpretation&#x000a;and compilation followed by execution" author = ["Peter Urbak"] summary = "In this post, we prove equivalence between interpretation and compilation of code." date = 2015-10-16T00:00:00Z tags = ["Mathematics", "Coq", "Interactive Theorem Proving", "Interpreters", "Compilers", "Virtual Machines"] categories = ["Musings"]
+title = "Equivalence of interpretation&#x000a;and compilation followed by execution" author = ["Peter Urbak"] date = 2015-10-16T00:00:00Z
+tags = ["Mathematics", "Coq", "Interactive Theorem Proving", "Interpreters", "Compilers", "Virtual Machines"] categories = ["Musings"]